Resume example

 Soft skills: Student engagement, adolescent development understanding, parent and stakeholder communication, department collaboration, mentoring, conflict de-escalation, time management across multiple preps

-7 tips for a standout high school teacher resume
+7 tips to strengthen your high school teacher resume

 1. Lead with AP/IB results.
 Pass rates above the national average are the strongest credential a high school teacher can present.
 Include the data and the comparison.